CodeforAustralia/deconstruct-pdf/README.md

 2\.
 You will also need to set up a MySQL database and configure it so there is a default login at command line.

-To create the database and the relevant tables you may want to do something like this:-
+`a` To create the database and the relevant tables you may want to do something like this:-
 ```
 CREATE DATABASE `some_database` CHARACTER SET utf8 COLLATE utf8_unicode_ci;